Merp4/KeybowFlow/docs/INSTALLATION.md

    python scripts/deploy.py numpad_minimal.py
    ```

-Manual copying may be simpler than scripts for some workflows.

 ## CircuitPython Firmware

-Download Keybow 2040 CircuitPython firmware from:
+Download CircuitPython firmware for Keybow 2040 from:

 - <https://downloads.circuitpython.org/bin/pimoroni_keybow2040/>

 ## Customization

-- Extract `keybow-examples.zip` for pre-built configurations
+- Extract `keybow-examples.zip` for configurations
-- Copy any example config over your existing files
+- Copy any example config over existing files
-- See `README.md` for detailed customization instructions
+- See `README.md` for customization instructions

 ## Troubleshooting

-- **Device not appearing?** Try different USB cable or port
+- **Device not appearing**: Try different USB cable or port
-- **Code not working?** Check for syntax errors in `keymap.py`
+- **Code not working**: Check for syntax errors in `keymap.py`
-- **Missing features?** Ensure all files from ZIP are copied
+- **Missing features**: Ensure all files from ZIP are copied

 See the README.md for additional information.